cuigh/swirl/README.md

 ## Deployment

-Swirl support two storage engines now: mongo and bolt. **bolt** is suitable for develepment environment, **Swirl** can only deploy one replica if you use **bolt** storage engine.
+Swirl support two storage engines now: mongo and bolt. **bolt** is suitable for development environment, **Swirl** can only deploy one replica if you use **bolt** storage engine.

-### Stand alone
+### Standalone

-Just copy the swirl binary and config/assets/views directories to the host, and run it.
+Just copy the swirl binary and config directory to the host, and run it.

 ```bash
 ./swirl